AdaCore/learn/content/courses/ada_2022_whats_new/chapters/assignment_target.rst

 This use of :ada:`@` may look a bit cryptic, but it's the best solution that was found.
-Unlike other languages (e.g., :c:`sum += x;` in C), this approach lets you use :ada:`@` an arbitrary number of times within the right hand side of an assigment statement.
+Unlike other languages (e.g., :c:`sum += x;` in C), this approach lets you use :ada:`@` an arbitrary number of times within the right hand side of an assignment statement.

 Alternatives
 ------------